ElMassimo/capybara-compose/docs/guide/essentials/aliases.md

 ## Formatting 📏

-It's highly recommend to write one alias per line, sorting them alphabetically (most editors can do it for you), and [always using a trailing comma][trailing_commas].
+Writing one alias per line and [always using a trailing comma][trailing_commas] is highly recommended.

 ```ruby
 class DropdownTestHelper < BaseTestHelper